yehezkielgunawan/yehez-shipper-test/README.md

 - Open the web through your mobile phone?
 Don't worry the UI will be responsive according to your device width.
   ![Mobile View](https://res.cloudinary.com/yehez/image/upload/v1637574843/Shipper/Mobile_view_zzkpl3.jpg)

+## How to run it locally?

+- You can `git clone https://github.com/yehezkielgunawan/yehez-shipper-test.git`
+- Don't forget to run `npm install` to install the dependencies
+- To run the dev server, you can run `npm run dev` and open `localhost:3000` in your browser.
+- To build production locally, you can run `npm run build`.
+And if you want to run it, you can run `npm run preview` and open `localhost:5000` in your browser.

 ## References

 - [Vite Docs](https://vitejs.dev/) - Learn about Vite and its features